kjepo/lisp/README.md

 so that (ultimately) we _could_ write it in assembler.
 Why?
-Yes, why do some people go out in the wilderness and survive only with the help of a knife when they could sit in comfort at their home, eat take-away food and watch TV?
+Yes, why do some people go out in the wilderness and survive only with the help of a knife when they could sit in comfort at their hom and watch TV?

+Anyway...

 The original code in `explicit.scm` is a register machine implementation of a Lisp interpreter written in Scheme.
-Rather than the usual recursive apply/eval description of the interpreter, we have made the control and arguments explicit.
+Rather than the usual recursive apply/eval description of the interpreter, we have made the control and arguments explicit so that we don't depend on the host language for recursion etc.
 The code is based on SICP, chapter 5 (and forwards).

 (If you are not familiar with the traditional eval/apply rendition of a